linroger/FinanceCompendium/II. Economics/International/PPHA International Trade, Banking, and Capital Markets/International Trade, Banking, and Capital Markets Lecture Notes.md

 - Use specific-factors model

-○ Pre-migration
+- Pre-migration

 Home  $\bar{L}$  workers
 Foreign  $\bar{L}^{*}$  workers

 - Foreign has more workers than Home

-○Allow workers to migrate from Foreign to Home
+-Allow workers to migrate from Foreign to Home

 Home worker wages decline from W to W'